jethrocarr/puppet-virtual_user/README.md

 The way to use this module is always to invoke the `virtual_user` resource as a virtual and then "realize" it on the systems you want the user accounts on.

-At it's simpliest, you can define a user account as per the following example:
+At it's simplest, you can define a user account as per the following example:

     # Define virtual user Jane.
 This means Jane won't be applied, unless we
     # realise her later on.